Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 * ArmErrorMessage
   * The error message of a failed deployment logged by ARM.
 * PortalErrorCode
-  * The error code of a failed deployment logged by Ibiza.
+  * The error code of a failed deployment logged by the Portal.
 * PortalErrorMessage
-  * The error message of a failed deployment logged by Ibiza.
+  * The error message of a failed deployment logged by the Portal.
 * CreateBladeOpened
   * Boolean representing if the create blade was opened.
   * Logged as a CreateFlowLaunched event at the time that the create blade is opened and logged by the Portal.